Bankruptcy/Insolvency Searches for Singapore Individuals & Companies

 A bankruptcy or corporate insolvency search can be done online through the Ministry of Law Insolvency Office’s E-Services.

-If the person conducting the search belongs to an organisation that has been granted partner access to MinLaw’s search facilities, the person may search via the option for “Partners” and would need to log in with SingPass.
+If the person conducting the search belongs to an organisation that has been granted partner access to MinLaw’s search facilities, the person may conduct a search via the Creditor’s Portal and log in with their SingPass.

 The following information is required for the search: